-- As this process requires dissolved iron (homogeneous oxidation), corrosion process in cast iron networks should not be detrimental for proceeding of the Fenton reaction.
+Because the Fenton's process requires dissolved iron (homogeneous oxidation), corrosion process in cast iron networks should not be detrimental for the Fenton reaction.
 Moreover, as an alternative to the homogeneous oxidation, heterogeneous catalysis can be applied by using a solid matrix to support the iron species (Duarte et al., 2009; Herney-Ramirez et al., 2010; Navalon et al., 2010).
-So, pipe material or corrosion prod- - 20 uct present in old networks can potentially be used as catalysts of this reaction.
+So, pipe material or corrosion product present in old networks can potentially be used as catalysts of this reaction.
 Recently it was found that pipe deposits can also act as catalysts in this AOP (Oliveira et al., 2012).
-This way, such deposits can be reused (upon cleaning/maintenance operations in water networks), or used as catalysts for in situ water treatment, in case of a contamination event. - The objective of this study was (i) to test weather with Fenton reaction it is possible to degrade pesticides (gramoxone) directly in a water distribution and (ii) to assess the influence of length of cast iron pipe sections and amount of loose deposits on the catalytic process.
-The study was carried out in a pilot loop system to simulate a real water supply system.
+This way, such deposits can be reused (upon cleaning/maintenance operations in water networks), or used as catalysts for in situ water treatment, in case of a contamination event.

+The objective of this study was (i) to test whether with Fenton reaction it is possible to degrade pesticides (gramoxone) directly in a water distribution system and (ii) to assess the influence of length of cast iron pipe sections and amount of loose deposits on the catalytic process.
+The study was carried out in a pilot loop to simulate a real water supply system.

 Up to the author's knowledge, this is the first report dealing with the use of the Fenton reaction at pilot scale, in a loop reactor, for in situ decontamination of water.
+Table 1.
+Composition of the tap water used along this study.